-Can I get a DBS Check as an individual?”

-### formerly Can I get a DBS Check as an individual?
+Can I get a DBS Check as an individual?
 A summary

-The Basic Check will reveal any unspent convictions you have.
+The Basic Check will reveal any unspent convictions or conditional cautions you have.
 If you don’t have any, it will be a clear result.

 If you’ve ever asked, ‘can I get a DBS Check as an individual?’, we hope our blog has answered your question.
-If you’d like more information, don’t hesitate to call our trained support team on 0300 140 0022.
+If you’d like more information, don’t hesitate to contact us or call our trained support team on 0300 140 0022.